The Aviation Law Review: Turkey

 Perhaps of higher relevance for airlines, employment and social security law imposes special liabilities on employers on issues of safety, compensation and work-related accidents.
 Employers have strict liability for any injuries or death of employees in the course of their duty.

 Any activity that involves flying an aircraft requires the person or entity operating the flight to have an appropriate aircraft operator's certificate (AOC).

 AOCs are issued by the DGCA in accordance with the relevant operator licensing regulations adopted by the DGCA.
 There are several different categories and subtypes of AOC.

 The most stringent licensing requirements are to be found in the Regulation on Commercial Air Carriage Operators, known in the industry as 'SHY-6A'.

 Commercial operators are classified as air carriers, non-scheduled-only air carriers, cargo-only air carriers and air taxi operators.
 There are different minimum capital and equipment requirements for each category.
-The procedure for applying and obtaining these licences are quite long and onerous.
+The procedures to apply for and obtain these licences are quite long and onerous.
 There are stringent requirements for the qualifications and experience of key personnel.
 The entity applying for an AOC for commercial air carriage is required to demonstrate its financial and operational capabilities for operating commercial aircraft.

 The second major category of operators is to be found in the General Aviation Regulation, known as 'SHY-6B'.
 This was renewed entirely in April 2020.
 Basically, any type of flight operation that is not commercial carriage of passengers and cargo falls into this category.
 Major subcategories are flight training, aerial work and amateur aviation activities.
-Operation of business aircraft also falls within this category, provided that the entity holding the AOC is a shareholder of, or some or all of its shares are owned by, another entity.
+Operation of business aircraft also falls within this category, provided that the entity holding the AOC is a shareholder of another entity (or some or all its shares are owned by another entity).